Senior Program Officer

 Christine Burkhart leads Global Fund for Children’s development team, raising funds to support GFC and its partners around the world.
 She builds collaborative partnerships with a wide range of donors based on GFC’s values of serving our partners first and taking risks for change.
 Christine is an experienced fundraiser, writer, and humanitarian response professional.
 Prior to working at GFC, she served as the partnership manager for the Haiti Recovery Program at the American Red Cross.
 Christine also worked for the National Democratic Institute, where she was part of an initiative to encourage more women to enter political life, and spent time in Honduras as manager of Central American Medical Outreach’s international volunteer corps and public health programs.
 In her spare time, Christine has served as an elected Advisory Neighborhood Commissioner in DC and as a board member for the Out for Work Initiative, a youth-centered employment project for LGBTQ+ individuals, and for H.O.P.E Haiti.
 Christine has a master’s degree in public policy from Johns Hopkins University and a bachelor’s degree in international studies from Baldwin Wallace University.
 She served as a Peace Corps volunteer in the Dominican Republic and speaks Spanish and Portuguese.

-Nayara Castiglioni works as a Program Associate on Global Fund for Children’s Americas team, supporting the Partnership to Educate All Kids (PEAK) initiative in Brazil and Colombia, among other programs.
+Nayara Castiglioni works as a Program Officer on Global Fund for Children’s Americas team, supporting the Partnership to Educate All Kids (PEAK) initiative in Brazil and Colombia, among other programs.
 Nayara has over eight years of experience in socio-environmental grassroots organizations and environmental education, working to strengthen young people's understanding of socio-environmental issues and to mobilize young people to act on social and environmental agendas.
 Prior to joining GFC, she was the Executive Director of Engajamundo, a youth-led NGO based in Brazil that works to strengthen young people's understanding of socio-environmental issues and mobilize youth.
 In this role, she was responsible for fundraising and institutional partnerships.
 She has a post-graduate degree in environmental management and a bachelor’s degree in environmental chemistry.
 Nayara is fluent in Portuguese, English, and Spanish.

 South Asia Program Advisor